petershin/liferay-learn/docs/dxp/latest/en/liferay-development/tooling/blade-cli/generating-projects-with-blade-cli.md

 **-v:** Specify the Liferay version; for example, `7.1`, `7.2`, `7.3`, or `7.4`.
 Note: you can omit this option and Blade defaults to the version configured in Workspace.

-Putting these together, if you want to create a Liferay MVC Portlet called "guestbook," use this command:
+Putting these together, if you want to create a Liferay MVC Portlet called *guestbook*, use this command:

 ```bash
 blade create -t mvc-portlet -p com.acme.z3x1.portlet -c GuestbookPortlet guestbook
 ```

-This creates a project using the MVC Portlet template, a default package called `com.acme.z3x1.portlet`, a portlet class called `GuestbookPortlet`, for Liferay 7.4, called *guestbook*.
+This creates a project using the MVC Portlet template, a default package called `com.acme.z3x1.portlet`, a portlet class called `GuestbookPortlet`, for the version of Liferay specified in the workspace, called *guestbook*.
 You can now import your Workspace into your IDE.
 The Liferay IntelliJ plugin or the Eclipse plugins in Liferay Developer Studio provide enhanced support.
 Note that if you create a new Workspace in your project with Blade, you must refresh your Gradle project in your IDE.

 ## Creating Sample Projects